srishaPESECC/srishaPESECC/README.md

 ## Hi there :)

-###It's tough to write something attention-grabbing about myself, but here I go, making my attempt anyway...
+It's tough to write something attention-grabbing about myself, but here I go, making my attempt anyway...

 I am currently in doing my Bachelor of Engineering in Computer Science.

 Here are my current skills:
--> Python
+*Python
--> MySQL
+*MySQL
---> numpy, pandas, matplotlib, sklearn,
+  *numpy, pandas, matplotlib, sklearn,
--> C
+*C
--> bash
+* bash
--> Dart
+*Dart
--> MATLAB
+*MATLAB

 Here are the skills I want to develop in the future:
--> Operating Systems
+* Operating Systems
--> Java
+*Java
--> HTML, CSS, JS,
+*HTML, CSS, JS,
--> Linux kernel modules
+*Linux kernel modules
--> Verilog, TL-Verilog
+*Verilog, TL-Verilog
--> Computer Networkong
+*Computer Networkong
--> Compiler Design
+*Compiler Design

 All my social media handles relavant to tech can be found in the sidebar.